bpander/motherboard/README.md

 ### Address Complex UI Behaviors

 Angular, React, and similar frameworks are primarily concerned with updating views as data changes.
-But a common problem encountered when building web apps they don't directly address is communicating between components, e.g. an ajax-form in a modal that should cancel its current request if the modal is closed.
+But a common problem encountered when building web apps they don't directly address is communicating between components, e.g. an async-form in a modal that should cancel its current request if the modal is closed.
 Motherboard aims to be a tool to make these kinds of complex UI behaviors easier to build and maintain.

 ### A Reaction Against Monolithic, Wheel-Reinventing Frameworks